thinkshout/thinkshout/blog/_posts/2018-05-15-Making-GDPR-Preparations.md

 body-class: blog-post
 topic: technology
 title: Preparing for the GDPR Regulations
-homepage: true
+homepage: false
-author: chelsea
+author: tauno
 published: true
-featured: true
+featured: false
 short: The European Union’s General Data Protection Regulations go into effect May 25th.
 Here's how you need to prepare.
 tags:
   - Technology